 Ultimately, there are 8 total troubleshooting steps you can run through.

-To fix the LG monitor no sound problem, first confirm your LG model supports audio.
-Then update audio source, adjust the monitor and PC volume settings, and enable loudness equalization.
-If the issue persists, check the audio cables, update the audio driver, and ensure BIOS audio onboard device is enabled.
+If no sound is coming from your LG monitor, double check if your specific model supports audio.
+Next check the audio source, adjust volume settings, and enable loudness equalization.
+Lastly, closely inspect the audio cable connections, update the audio driver, and ensure the BIOS audio onboard device is activated.

 Step 1: Confirm Monitor Audio Output Compatibility

 Let’s kick things off with an obvious reminder that is so often overlooked – there are many LG monitor models that DO NOT have built-in speakers.
 Some don’t support audio output at all!

 I can’t tell you how many users that have voiced this complaint later discovered that their model simply never supported audio in the first place.

 So before you try fixing a potential non-issue, use the model number on the back of the device to look up the user manual.